 If you read a brief explanation of hygge, you could come away with the impression that it’s not a precise concept, and that’s partially true.
 Even the simple definition listed above isn’t comprehensive.
 Some say hygge is living in an atmosphere of coziness.
 Others focus on the idea of relaxing.
-Whatever you see hygge as, you might be at a loss for implementing it.
+However you see hygge, you might be at a loss for implementing it.

 It sounds counterintuitive to schedule time for relaxing into your day but, at first, that may be the only way you can get started.
 Living in such a driven society, it feels wrong to not be doing something viewed as productive all the time.
 Adjust your mindset to see hygge as productive and then set some goals every day.
-Forbes recommends blocking out time to spend with friends or family, taking a walk or bike ride, lighting some candles and enjoying a soak in the tub, or sitting down with some comfort food and truly enjoying every minute of eating it, sans all electronics including your laptop, smartphone, and the TV.
+Forbes recommends blocking out time to spend with friends or family, taking a walk or bike ride, enjoying a soak in the tub complete with lighted candles and relaxing music, or sitting down with some comfort food and truly enjoying every minute of eating it, sans all electronics including your laptop, smartphone, and the TV.
 Yes, even your workout can count as hygge if it’s truly “you” time and feeds your soul.
 Need a more comprehensive guide to hygge?
 Get Johansen’s book, or simply follow this Scandanavian adage:

 “Fear less, hope more; eat less, chew more; whine less, breathe more; talk less, say more; hate less, love more; and all good things are yours.”